-Planning permission is required to construct a garden wall in the following situations:
+Planning permission is required to construct a garden wall if:

-if the right to construct a wall has been overridden by an earlier planning condition; or
+- the right to construct a wall has been overridden by an earlier planning condition;

-if there is a listed building on the land or if the proposed wall will fall within the curtilage of a listed building;
+- there is a listed building on the land or if the proposed wall will fall within the curtilage of a listed building;

-- Is planning permission required to remove a wall?
+Is planning permission required to remove/improve a wall?

 Planning permission is not required to take down an existing wall, fence or gate, or to alter, maintain or improve an existing fence, wall or gate (no matter how high) if you don’t increase its height.
 However, it may be necessary to obtain consent for the removal of the wall if it is in a conservation area.